Welcome to today's edition of the Rush 24-7 podcast.

 Look to Taiwan as a model.

-Uh so there is there isn't any question that Bush is just calling it right.
+So there isn't any question that Bush is just calling it right.

-You want some kind of uh electricity reactor, that's fine.
+You want some kind of electricity reactor.

 See, this is called negotiation for our side.